kyokin78/rl-flappybird/README.md

 <p align="center"><img src="res/episode_2_max_10M_1.png" width="500"></p>

 5. It may take 10+ hours to train a bird to a perfect state from scratch.
-Validate the AI bot without **resume** flag, it will 3x faster.
+Validate the AI bot without **resume** option, it will 3x faster.
 It costs about 2 hours to reach 10M scores in my Mac.
 If bird still encounters crash at the beginning phase, try to train more episodes in *`step 2`*.
 If bird crashes in the latter phase, try to train more in *`step 1`*.

 ---